-Is the Daily Scrum not for collocated teams?
+Is the daily Scrum not for colocated teams?

-The assertion that the Daily Scrum is not recommended for collocated teams is false.
-It is false for the following reasons:
+The assertion that the daily Scrum is not recommended for colocated teams is false, for the following reasons:

-- Collocated Scrum teams follow the exact same Scrum rules that distributed teams follow
+- Colocated Scrum teams follow the exact same Scrum rules that distributed teams follow.

-The word collocate means to place together.
-Generally speaking, developers on a Scrum team are collocated if:
+The word colocate means to place together.
+Generally speaking, developers on a Scrum team are collocated if the following are true:

-The opposite of a collocated Scrum team would be a distributed team where each member is in a different geographic location.
+The opposite of a colocated Scrum team is a distributed team where each member is in a different geographic location.
 On a globally distributed team, members may not even work overlapping hours due to time change differences.

-The Daily Scrum brings all the developers on the team together so they can informally discuss the three Daily Scrum questions, namely:
+The daily Scrum brings together all developers on the team to informally discuss the three daily Scrum questions, namely: